Contact Us for Orthopedics

 A partial tendon tear can often be treated by non-invasive methods, such as rest, icing and physical therapy.
 If shoulder pain and limited joint mobility continue to be a problem after about six months and despite conservative treatment, your Sports Medicine doctor may refer you to an Orthopedic surgeon.

 If the cause of your shoulder pain is a partial tear of the rotator cuff tendon, your Orthopedic surgeon may recommend an arthroscopic procedure to repair the tissue.
-During arthroscopic rotator cuff surgery, the patient will be given general anesthetic and “put to the sleep” during the surgery, or given a nerve blocker.
+During arthroscopic rotator cuff surgery, the patient will be given general anesthetic and “put to sleep” during the surgery, or given a nerve blocker.

 Small incisions are made on either side of the shoulder and an endoscope, a small pencil-sized camera, is inserted in one side so the surgeon can view the joint on an attached monitor.
 Tiny surgical tools are inserted through the other incision, which the surgeon uses to trim and smooth tissue, otherwise called debridement, remove bone spurs, and stitch the tendon together at the site of the injury.